yizhezhang2000/SAMAug/README.md

 ## Pre-computed SAM Augmented Images

-The SAM augmented images for the CVC-ClinicDB, CVC-300, CVC-ColonDB, ETIS-LaribPolypDB and Kvasir datasets can be obtained at the link below.
+The SAM-augmented images for the CVC-ClinicDB, CVC-300, CVC-ColonDB, ETIS-LaribPolypDB, and Kvasir datasets can be obtained at the link below.

 In the near future, we will release more SAM augmented images for more datasets.